 Do bananas cause acne?
 While eating 1 banana a day is not likely to be the only food based cause of your acne, it may likely be aggravating your acne.

 Psst!
-Don’t make the mistake of replacing 1 sugar rich fruit for another, grab my 2 Week Clear Skin Meal Plan here now.
+Don’t make the mistake of replacing 1 sugar rich fruit for another.
+Grab my free starter, Yes, No, Sometimes Acne Diet Cheat Sheet here, now.

 There you have it my friend, the full-stop answer to do bananas cause acne.
 Come chat with me in the comments below, how often do you eat bananas?
 Have you tried going banana free?
-Have more questions about the 2 Week Clear Skin Meal Plan eBook?
 I’m here for you…